Implement a product feature using GitHub Spec Kit

 Open Visual Studio Code’s SOURCE CONTROL view, stage the changes, enter a commit message like “Add specification for document upload and management feature,” and then publish the new branch to your Git repository.

 The specification defines the “what” without the “how.”
-It doesn’t specify programming languages, frameworks, database schemas, or code organization - those implementation details will be determined in the Plan and Tasks phases based on the constitution’s technical constraints.
-The spec focuses on user needs and business requirements, making it easier to review with non-technical stakeholders.
+It doesn’t specify programming languages, frameworks, database schemas, or code organization - those implementation details are determined in the Plan and Tasks phases based on the constitution’s technical constraints.
+The spec focuses on user needs and business requirements, making it easier to review with nontechnical stakeholders.

 The /speckit.clarify command helps identify ambiguities, gaps, and underspecified areas in your specification.
 GitHub Copilot analyzes the spec and asks targeted questions to ensure all requirements are clear and complete before moving to the technical planning phase.